Skip to the content.

 Summer 2020

-During my bachelor degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the LZ compression algorithm within the OpenMusic software.
+During my bachelor's degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the LZ compression algorithm within the OpenMusic software.

 Work Experience